wp-plugins/visualcaptcha/readme.txt

 We found a great concept for this answer at Ajax Fancy Captcha - jQuery Plugin, but also found in it a few bugs and easy ways for bots to "learn" how to bypass it.
 As there was nothing really good and innovative as we wanted it, we built our own!

 = Accessible?
 What do you mean? =
 We are concerned about people with accessibility issues.
-Bu we also thrive for security.
+But we also thrive for security.

 We are not aware of any other "visual" captchas that have any sort of accessibility, and the "normal" captchas that do, end up compromising security or making it very difficult to understand what is spoken by the scripts (revolving back to the original Captcha problems).